evamaxfield/distributed-ecosystem/README.md

 This next section will go into the reasons why certain technologies were made the way they were and most importantly, _how_ these technologies work well together.

+_Preface: It is important to note that while these are tools I like working with, they may not be the end-all-be-all.
+A better tool will likely come around given enough time but the importance of this section is to document how tools interact together and how each one **adds** to the overall system to achieve the goals as previously described._

 1. [AICSImageIO](#aicsimageio)
 2. [Dask](#dask)
 3. [Prefect](#prefect)